Better data for a better world.

 The name “Simba” is coined and the concept explored during LSE coursework.

-Rob & April refine the model supporting Rob’s work in Africa and Central Asia while on a roadtrip in Italy.
+Rob & April refine the model in light of Rob’s work in Africa and Central Asia while on a roadtrip in Italy.

 2021